labhai/Tabular-Anonymization/README.md

-# Tabular-Anonymization
+# Tabular Anonymization

-**Tabular-Anonymization** is a GUI-based toolkit for **policy-driven anonymization and verification** of structured tabular data (CSV / Excel), intended for handling **healthcare research information**.
+This is a GUI-based toolkit for **policy-driven anonymization and verification** of structured tabular data (CSV / Excel), intended for handling **healthcare research information**.

-This repository provides:
-- **Application**: GUI that runs anonymization → verification sequentially and produces a single report
-- **Anonymizer**: policy-based anonymization (low/high level rules, semantic-aware field handling)
-- **Verifier**: post-hoc verification and reporting to confirm whether anonymization rules were applied as intended

----

-## Repository layout
+## Repository Structure

 - `tabular_application/`
   **GUI application** (recommended entry point): run anonymization and verification in one workflow.